patternsoflife/patterntools/README.md

 # Pattern Tools
-Libraries and tooling used within the Patterns of Life project.
+Open-source libraries and tools used within the Patterns of Life project.

 ## TypeScript npm packages
 This repository contains the following two TypeScript libraries: